Female Sex Drive: What Is Considered Normal?

 Sex drive (also commonly referred to as libido) is a term that refers to a person's desire to be sexually intimate.
 A high libido indicates an increase in desire for sex, while a low libido means just the opposite.
 Some women experience consistently high libido levels while others may struggle with low libido throughout their lives.
 So what makes the difference?

-What Is a Healthy
+What Is a Healthy Sex Drive and What Roles Do Hormones Play?

-As women, we all want to think we're goddesses in the bedroom, but the reality is that some of us may struggle at various times with our sexual desire, leaving us wondering, "Why is my sex drive low?"
+Many women struggle at various times with our sexual desire, leaving us wondering, "Why is my sex drive low?"

 A healthy female sex drive can vary from woman to woman and change throughout our lives due to factors such as age, overall health, and hormonal fluctuations.
 Hormones like estrogen and testosterone play a crucial role in regulating sexual desire in women, and imbalances or deficiencies can lead to issues with low libido and difficulties with arousal.